opencitations/oc_graphenricher/README.md

 ### Instance Matching
 The instance matching process is articulated in three sequential step:
-- match the ARs
+- match the Responsible Agents (RAs)
-- match the BRs
+- match the Bibliographic Resources (BRs)
 - match the IDs

-#### Matching the ARs
+#### Matching the Responsible Agents (RAs)
-Discover all the ARs that share the same identifier's literal, creating a graph of them.
-Then merge each connected component (cluster of ARs linked by the same identifier) into one.
+Discover all the Responsible Agents (RAs)  that share the same identifier's literal, creating a graph of them.
+Then merge each connected component (cluster of Responsible Agents (RAs)  linked by the same identifier) into one.

-For each couple of AR that are going to be merged, substitute the references of the AR that will no longer exist, by removing the AR  from each of its referred BR and add, instead, the merged one)
+For each couple of Responsible Agent (RA) that are going to be merged, substitute the references of the Responsible Agent (RA) that will no longer exist, by removing the Responsible Agent (RA) from each of its referred Agent Role (AR) and add, instead, the merged one)

-If the RA linked by the AR that will no longer exist is not linked by any other AR, then it will be marked as to be deleted, otherwise not.
+If the Responsible Agent (RA) linked by the Agent Role (AR) that will no longer exist is not linked by any other Agent Role (AR), then it will be marked as to be deleted, otherwise not.

 In the end, generate the provenance and commit pending changes in the graph set

-#### Matching the BRs
+#### Matching the Bibliographic Resources (BRs)

-Discover all the BRs that share the same identifier's literal, creating a graph of them.
+Discover all the Bibliographic Resources (BRs)  that share the same identifier's literal, creating a graph of them.
-Then merge each connected component (cluster of Be RA associated to the Rs linked by the same identifier) into one.
+Then merge each connected component (cluster of Be Responsible Agents (RA) associated to the Rs linked by the same identifier) into one.
-For each couple of BR that are going to be merged, merge also:
+For each couple of Bibliographic Resources (BRs) that are going to be merged, merge also:
  - their containers by matching the proper type (issue of BR1 -> issue of BR2)
  - their publisher

-NB: when two BRs are merged, you'll have the union of their ARs.
-You could have duplicates if the duplicates don't have any ID in common or if the method `instance_matching_ar` wasn't called before.

 In the end, generate the provenance and commit pending changes in the graph set